Marquis Johnson

-Marquis Adrian Johnson (born May 18, 1988) is an American former professional football cornerback.
+Marquis Adrian Johnson (born May 18, 1988) is an American former professional football player who was a cornerback in the National Football League (NFL).
 He was selected in the seventh round of the 2010 NFL draft.
-Johnson played college football at the University of Alabama, where he was a member of the 2009 National Championship team.
+Johnson played college football for the Alabama Crimson Tide, winning a national championship in 2009.

 Early life

 Johnson played for Booker High School in Sarasota, Florida, leading his team to a 13-2 record as a senior, had five interceptions, 15 pass breakups and 39 solo tackles.
 He also returned punts, averaging 37.6 yards per return.
 He was named All-State as a cornerback and punt returner.
 As a junior, he registered 50 tackles and 11 pass break-ups.
 He was a three-sport star, playing on a state-champion basketball team in addition to competing in the triple jump in the Florida state track & field championships.

 College career

-As a senior in 2009, Johnson played in all 14 games, starting 10.
+As a senior at the University of Alabama in 2009, Johnson played in all 14 games, starting 10.
 He finished the season with 29 total tackles (25 solo) with one interception, and led the team with passes defensed (18) and passes broken up (17).
 In 2008, as a junior, Johnson served as Alabama's third cornerback in nickel and dime defensive packages.
 He played in all 14 games with three starts and recorded 49 tackles on the year, which ranked sixth on the team, had two interceptions, a tackle for loss and five pass breakups.
 In 2007, he played in nine games as a back-up in the secondary and had four tackles, one pass breakup and a fumble recovery on the season.
 As a freshman in 2006 he appeared in all 13 games and finished the season with seven tackles to his credit.